lynnlangit/aws-for-bioinformatics/4_Code_&_Cloud_Service_Tools/4_Monitor_logs_with_Stackdriver.md

-# Monitor logs with GCP Operations (was Stackdriver)
+# Monitor logs with AWS Operations (was CloudWatch)

 ### Why do this
  - UNDERSTAND whether your service instance is working as expected